Fatal Deviation

 Fatal Deviation is a 1998 Irish low-budget cult film produced and set in Trim, County Meath, Ireland.
 It serves the distinction of being Ireland's first full-length martial arts film.
-The film stars real-life martial arts enthusiast James Bennett, which also was conceived by him.
+The film stars, and was conceived by, real-life martial arts enthusiast James Bennett.

 The film was panned by critics and many have considered this film to be one of the worst films ever made.
 The film went straight to video without a theatrical release.